What Is a Multiple Gated Acquisition Scan?

 MUGA scans utilize radioactive material, which is generally safe due to the low dosage involved in imaging.
 After the test, the body will process the radioactive substance through the kidneys in about a 24-hour period.
 Although rare, it is possible to have an allergic reaction to the radioactive tracer.

 Schedule a consultation

-To learn more about Multiple Gated Acquisition scan, please call 516-437-5600 to schedule a consultation with our physicians at one of our New York offices.
+To learn more about the Multiple Gated Acquisition scan, please call 516-437-5600 and schedule a consultation with our physicians at one of our New York offices.
 You can change your life with Multiple Gated Acquisition (MUGA) scan and you can take the first step by speaking with us.